FairwindsOps/nova/README.md

 all known Helm repositories.
 If it finds an updated version of the chart you're using, or notices your current version is deprecated, it will let you know.

+Nova can also scan your cluster for out of date container images.
+Find out more in the [docs](https://nova.docs.fairwinds.com).

 ## Documentation

 Check out the [documentation at docs.fairwinds.com](https://nova.docs.fairwinds.com)